- Welcome Spring 2018

 1. Return from student initiated Medical Withdrawal

 When the student initiates Medical Withdrawal from the university, requests to return will initially be reviewed by Student Assistance in the Dean of Students Office to clear the Medical Hold.
 To provide ample time for consideration, this process should be initiated by the student at least 30 calendar days prior to the start of the term the student wishes to enroll.
+International students are encouraged to allow additional time to complete the process.
 Students will need to provide the following information to Student Assistance staff to clear the Medical Hold:

 - Description of what medical conditions prompted the withdrawal and what treatment(s) occurred while away from Iowa State.